The scaling limit of the interface of the continuous-space symbiotic branching model: Tightness

-The approach of the previous subsection relies heavily on the assumption of complementary Heaviside initial conditions and and that $\rho<-\frac{1}{\sqrt{2}}$.
-In particular, only under those conditions we are able to establish the fourth moment bound of Proposition \ref{mixed_moments}, which in turn is essential for proving tightness in the space of continuous paths w.r.t.\ the Skorokhod topology.
-Although the method employed would also work for initial conditions which are `dominated' by complementary Heaviside functions, it is essential that the supports of the initial conditions are disjoint.
-Also, we have restricted the parameter range for $\rho$, since we are relying on the moment duality technique.
-We will see now that both assumptions can be weakened if we consider tightness w.r.t.\ the weaker Meyer-Zheng ``pseudopath'' topology on the space of c\`adl\`ag paths.
+The approach of the previous subsection relies heavily on the assumption of complementary Heaviside initial conditions and that $\rho<-\frac{1}{\sqrt{2}}$.
+In particular, only under those conditions we are able to establish the fourth moment bound of Proposition~\ref{mixed_moments}, which in turn is essential for proving tightness in the space of continuous paths w.r.t. the Skorokhod topology.
+We will see now that both assumptions can be weakened if we consider tightness w.r.t. the weaker Meyer--Zheng ``pseudopath'' topology on the space of c\`adl\`ag paths.
 This extension will be of crucial importance in the uniqueness proof in Section~\ref{ssn:martconv} below.
 Indeed, in order to show uniqueness of the limit point, we use self-duality for solutions of the martingale problem $(\mathbf{MP'})_{\mu_0,\nu_0}^\rho$.
-Therefore, we have to construct a dual process, i.e.\ solutions to the martingale problem, for a sufficiently rich class of rapidly decreasing initial conditions.
-In particular, we will need solutions for initial conditions with non-disjoint support.
+Therefore, we have to construct a dual process, that is, solutions to the martingale problem, for a sufficiently rich class of rapidly decreasing initial conditions.
+In particular, we will need solutions for initial conditions with nondisjoint support.